Tavaru5/ARTableTop-Front/README.md

   - Run on an emulator

 ## Branches
-I am currently setting this up as `master` being essentially the "release" branch.
-It should always compile, and we shouldn't merge there often. `dev` will be the core branch for us to branch off of and merge back into.
-Right now I'm not requiring reviews for merges into `dev`, but hopefully in the future we could get into that habit.
+`master` is essentially the "release" branch.
+It should always compile, and we shouldn't merge there often.
+`dev` is the core branch for us to branch off of and merge back into.
+Aside from time constrained items, merges into `dev` should have at least one reviewer.

+## Project
+The GitHub project board is set up to track issues and PRs.
+There are currently four columns:
+- To Do: Issues that need to be done, but are not currently being worked on go here.
+They may be issues that have previously had work done in them, but there is none currently.
+- In Progress: Issues actively in development.
+Not necessarily at this moment, but more of a general "I'm working on this somewhat frequently."
+- Needs Review: Issues that are in PRs waiting for code review.
+- Done: Issues that have been completed and meet a definition of done.